There was never a fight at the Alamo in 1836

 |

-The commander of the fortress is William Travis. |
+Commander of the fortress is William Travis. |

 Travis > TRAVIM > (S)TRPM = SATRAPIM, Satrap (placeholder) |